 Ōtepatotu Reserve lower lookout

-From the lookout the track climbs through a remnant of mountain tōtara forest to reach the summit of Lavericks Peak (755 m).
-Nearing the summit, trees are hung with weeping moss, creating a 'goblin forest' atmosphere, appropriate to the loose translation of the name Ōtepātotu, 'place of the fairies'.
+From the carpark the track climbs through a remnant of mountain tōtara forest to reach the summit of Lavericks Peak (755 m).
+Nearing the summit, trees are hung with weeping moss, creating a 'goblin forest' atmosphere.
+This is appropriate to the loose translation of the name Ōtepātotu, 'place of the fairies'.
+The summit offers grand views of the Akaroa harbour and the surrounding peaks.

 The return track travels down through a native fuchsia/kōtukutuku gully forest on the southern side.

 Follow the Akaroa Highway, SH75 to the top of the hill above Little River, then take the Summit Road (Tourist Drive) to the Pigeon Bay turnoff.
-Continue on the Summit Road 13.5 km past the turnoff to find the reserve.
-The reserve is adjacent to the road, with limited roadside parking.
+Continue on the Summit Road 13.5 km past the turnoff to find the reserve. Ōtepatotu is located along the Summit Road midway between Okains and Le Bons Bays.
+The reserve is adjacent to the road, with limited roadside parking